 What to Consider Before Your First Piercing

-Your first piercing represents not just an aesthetic choice but also it’s an introduction to how your body handles the healing process and a gauge of your commitment to proper aftercare.
+Before your first piercing, weigh four things: your lifestyle, your pain tolerance, how much aftercare you are ready to keep up, and whether your job or school limits visible jewelry.
+Your first piercing is more than a look.
+It is also a first read on how your body heals and how consistent you can be with aftercare.
 Making a thoughtful selection significantly increases your chances of a positive experience that may open the door to more advanced modifications later.
 The “best” first piercing varies from person to person based on several important individual factors:

 Your lifestyle